aws-samples/amazon-kinesis-data-analytics-blueprints/apps/java-datastream/msk-serverless-to-msk-serverless-datastream-java/README.md

 6. Start your Kinesis Data Analytics application from the AWS console.

-7. Do a Flink query or S3 Select Query against S3 to view data written to S3.
+7. Do a Flink query against the Destination Kafka Topic to validate data has landed in the destination topic.